Driving along Highway 14 in Francesville, Indiana we saw a strange sight–an Indiana wind turbine!

-While I-65 is full of Indiana wind turbines, this one stood solo.
+While Indiana wind farms along I65 are common, this one stood solo.
 What made it especially unusual?
 It sits behind a school, West Central High School, to be exact.

 Indiana Wind Turbines: School Power